tylersai/exhibitor-reg/README.md

 ### Limitations or future improvements

+- I have replaced [https://staging-fha-2024.occamlab.com.sg/public/provinces.json](https://staging-fha-2024.occamlab.com.sg/public/provinces.json) with an external api [https://restcountries.com/v3.1/independent?status=true&fields=name](https://restcountries.com/v3.1/independent?status=true&fields=name) because it greatly causes permormance issue and what the app need is just a list of countries
 - use better dropdown selection instead of relying on bootstrap's styling only
 - list of country selection can be improved by adding features like putting frequently selected country on top, allow search, and load only few countries first via backend and load more as user types
-- should have better display of results when there are a mix of success and failure registrations.
+- should have better display of results when there are a mix of success and failure registrations